wumiguo/JedAIToolkit/README.md

  * character n-gram graphs (n=2,3 or 4) + Graph Value similarity
  * token n-grams (n=1,2 or 3) + cosine similarity with TF-IDF weights
  * token n-gram graphs (n=1, 2 or 3) + Graph Value similarity
-* (it simply considers the set of all tokens in all attribute values of every entity)
 * to be added: [Group Linkage](http://pike.psu.edu/publications/icde07.pdf),

 ### Entity Clustering

 It uses the similarities produced by Entity Matching to create the *similarity graph*, i.e., an undirected, weighted graph where the nodes correspond to entities and the edges connect pairs of compared entities.
 The similarity graph is then partitioned into a set of equivalence clusters, with every cluster corresponding to a distinct real-world object.

-The following domain-indepedent methods are currently supported:
+The following domain-independent methods are currently supported:
 * Connected Components Clustering

-The following domain-indepedent will be added later on:
+The following domain-independent will be added later on:

 * Center Clustering
 * Merge-Center Clustering